 For Animations on larger textboxes, I recommend setting 00.50 duration, unless you would like to emphasize the text longer.
 Then you could go with 1.00 as pictured above.
 For slide duration, I recommend a duration of 02.00 and advancing the slide after 00:08.00.
 You can edit these by going to the Transitions tab, clicking on your textbox border, and changing the duration.
 Make sure you UNCHECK the On Mouse Click notation, and choose to advance the slide After 00:08.00 (or your choice) seconds.

 Ultimately, the Duration and Advanced Slide After settings will vary per video and are entirely up to you!
 To test your transitions, animations, and timings, go to the Slideshow tab and click From Beginning.
 If done correctly, the entire PowerPoint will play through like a video.

 You can add CC0 music, or add your own song by going to the Insert tab, selecting audio, and then selecting the song of your choice.

 Saving the PowerPoint as a Video

 Finally, once you are satisfied with the way the slides are playing, save your presentation as a video.
 To do this, select File and Save As.
 Browse to your Book Trailer folder, and change the Save As file type to either MPEG-4 Video, or Windows Media Video.

 Your video should now be compatible to upload to YouTube, Facebook, Amazon’s Author Central or any other video sharing site.
 Remember, to share on Goodreads, you must link to your YouTube upload.

 I wish you all the best of luck with your book trailers!

+Have you ever made a book trailer?
 I hope you enjoyed this tutorial and found it helpful!
 Feel free to share your own book trailer links in the comments! 🙂

 Aim high, stay strong, and always hit your mark.